 NOTE: If you're reading this on Thanksgiving morning, it's too late to defrost your turkey properly.
 Instead, see How to Cook a Still-Frozen Turkey.
 It's not a great way to cook a turkey, but it's the only choice you've got.

-4. Do Thaw In the Refrigerator
+1. Thaw It in the Refrigerator

 - Leave the turkey in its original wrapper.